 Along the Killaspugbrone loop route, you are sure to get some magnificent views of Benbulben, Knocknarea and Sligo Bay.
 Pro-tip, sturdy footwear is recommended when going on this adventure as some of the trails is over uneven terrain.

 Clayton Hotel Sligo

-After a day exploring the stunning coast of Sligo, relax with a dip in our in-door heated pool.
+After a day exploring the stunning coast of Sligo, you should look for a nice hotel near Sligo beach to recover.
+In Clayton Hotel Sligo you can relax with a dip in our in-door heated pool.
 Spend the evening over a delicious meal in our bar & bistro before enjoying a comfortable night’s sleep in our spacious rooms.